jmcnamara/XlsxWriter/dev/docs/source/example_chart_pie.rst

 Example: Pie Chart
 ==================

-Example of creating Excel Column charts.
+Example of creating Excel Pie charts.
 Chart 1 in the following example is:

 .. image:: _images/chart_pie1.png
    :scale: 75 %

 Chart 2 shows how to set segment colours.

 It is possible to define chart colours for most types of XlsxWriter charts via the :func:`add_series()` method.
 However, Pie charts are a special case since